mzmpac/Ysmir-s-Beard/README.md

 # Ysmir-s-Beard
-This is the GitHub repository and readme home of the Skyrim modlist Yesmir's Beard.
+This is the GitHub repository and readme home of the Skyrim modlist Ysmir's Beard, by MZMpac